|Type of medicine||Potent topical corticosteroid|

-- Continue to use mometasone until the flare-up has gone and then stop it.
-A course of treatment for 7-14 days is often sufficient.
-If your symptoms have not improved after this time (or if they get worse), speak again with your doctor for further advice.
-Topical corticosteroids like mometasone should not be used for long periods of time or on large areas of the body, especially in children.
-You may be given a less potent topical steroid to use for a while after you stop using mometasone, to make sure your symptoms go completely.
+- If your symptoms have not improved after one week (or if they get worse), speak again with your doctor for further advice.
+Topical corticosteroids like triamcinolone should not be used for long periods of time or on large areas of the body, especially in children.

-- After you finish using mometasone, continue to use your emollients every day.
+- After you finish using triamcinolone, continue to use your emollients every day.
 This will help to prevent a further flare-up.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
-You can reduce the risk of side-effects from mometasone, by applying the preparation thinly, no more than once a day, and to the affected areas only.
+You can reduce the risk of side-effects from topical corticosteroids like triamcinolone, by applying the preparation thinly, no more than twice a day, and to the affected areas only.

 |Thinning of your skin, striae (like stretch marks), bruising, discolouration, or thin spidery blood vessels||Speak with your doctor if you notice any of these|

-If you experience any other symptoms which you think may be due to mometasone, speak with your doctor or pharmacist.
+If you experience any other symptoms which you think may be due to this ointment, speak with your doctor or pharmacist.

 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.